 Statement of Accountability and Responsibility

-The President, through the Executive Director for Plant Operations and Maintenance and the Offices of Plant Operations and Maintenance (POM) and Safety and Security Department, shall be responsible for enforcing POM and Security procedures and policies.
-POM and Safety and Security Department shall work with the different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness, prevention, and remediation.
+The President, through the Vice President of Finance/Chief Financial Officer, shall be responsible for enforcing surveillance camera policies and procedures.
+The Financial Services Department and Campus Safety and Security shall work with the different departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention, and remediation.

 SFCC Policy 2-1 Student Code of Conduct